-If you’re a Philly sports fan, a sports fan in general, or just like to hear different opinions on wide ranging topics of conversation Please follow us on Twitter @JustThe_PHacts and like us on Facebook!
+If you’re a fan of Philly sports, sports in general, or just enjoy hearing varying opinions on miscellaneous topics from pop culture to music please follow us on Twitter @JustThe_PHacts and like us on Facebook!

 Thank you and enjoy!

 The Philadelphia Phillies, a team that has struggled over the past 4-5 years to build a championship contender, seem to have fallen back into old patterns (for the moment).
 The once NL-East leading Phils have lost their last seven in a row, are 6.5 games behind the division leader Atlanta Braves, have a minus eight run differential, and are just one game over .500.
 Yuck.

 Ever since the injury to former MVP centerfielder Andrew McCutchen and conviction of Odubel Herrera for domestic abuse, things have just spiraled downward.
 The Phillies are currently middle of the pack in essentially all statistical hitting categories including total runs and RBIs despite having one of the more(on paper)talented batting lineups in the MLB.

 Injuries and off the field issues have not only plagued the offense but the bullpen as well.
 Free agent acquisition David Robertson has not suited up since mid-April, only one of the handful of reasons they haven’t been able to induce outs and closeout ballgames.
 After missing on Craig Kimbrel, the Phillies need to implement aggressive free agent strategy in order to get some relief in the bullpen.

 Even though Scott Kingery has shined this year, his stellar play has not enough for a lineup that has scored 8 runs over the past five games.